Kanharajput/ContextReducerEffectRef/README.md

 - When we have multiple states and multiple dependencies then we should use it.
 - It is more complex than the useState but the outcome is same.
 - In current app we handle enteredEmail and isEnteredEmailValid state.

+### useEffect
+- It can also work useReducer props.
+If we want to run useEffect only at particular instance of useReducer changes, then we can achieve it.